Elsa (Frozen): Critical reviews

 Several reviewers commented that Elsa was more interesting than Anna, Frozens primary protagonist.
 ABS-CBN writer Fred Hawson described Elsa as "an incredible character with a unique and interesting predicament because of the powers she possessed" and expressed the opinion that Frozen should have focused more on her rather than Anna.
 Samra Muslim of The Express Tribune wrote that it was her presence that kept viewers "hooked" throughout the film, elaborating, "Her character is complex and sympathetic and deserved to be explored even further.
 Instead the story revolves more around the relationship of the two sisters and Anna who is the typical, feisty, charming Disney heroine and her love trysts—instead of the alluring Elsa."

 The character was not devoid of criticism.
 Charlotte O'Sullivan from the London Evening Standard gave a more negative assessment of Elsa, saying that she "resembles one of those brittle mentors on The X Factor.
 Purple eyeshadow, tiny waist, kitten heels".
 Anna Smith of The Guardian disliked that both Elsa and Anna were drawn with slender figures and large eyes as is typical of Disney princesses.
 Slate's Dana Stevens wrote that "it's impossible not to thrill to Elsa's surging sense of power" but criticized the choice to illustrate her growing confidence by changing her appearance; Stevens further expressed concern that the switch from the character's modest coronation gown to "a slinky, slit-to-the-thigh dress with a transparent snowflake-patterned train and a pair of silver-white high heels" and a hairstyle that suggested "come-hither bad-girl seduction" was overly sexual.
-Christy Lemire compared Elsa to Carrie White, another well-known fictional female who unleashes magical powers when agitated.
+Christy Lemire, writing for RogerEbert.com, compared Elsa to Carrie White, another well-known fictional female who unleashes magical powers when agitated.